virtualSharif/kotlin-with-spring-boot-app/README.md

-# kotlinmyrestapi
+## Spring boot web app using Kotlin

-Source code for a Kotlin-based Spring backend, used in the 'Kotlin Deep Dive' talk at Devoxx 2017 (https://cfp.devoxx.be/2017/talk/MCN-7281/Kotlin_Deep_Dive)
+Source code is influenced from the 'Kotlin Deep Dive' talk at Devoxx 2017

 ## Run
 Build and run: